Navigating Educational Funding and the Expanded E-Rate Program

 Look for a partner that provides:

-• An In-house E-Rate and Educational Funding Specialist who has a strong track record of helping schools navigate a new, virtual learning world to help you navigate the E-Rate process and provide consultative reviews to help you achieve long-term goals.
+• An in-house E-Rate and Educational Funding Specialist who has a strong track record of helping schools navigate a new, virtual learning world and the E-Rate process, and provide consultative reviews to help you achieve long-term goals

 • A Local Expert committed to support in your urban or rural community